-The project has the capacity to reduce emissions to the extent of 500,000 tons CH4 (10,5 million tons CO2 e) over the 21 years expected operational lifetime of the project activity.
+The project has the capacity to reduce emissions to the extent of 500 000 tons CH4 (10,5 million tons CO2e) over the 21 years expected operational lifetime of the project activity.
 According PDD version July 2004, the starting date of the project activity is January 01, 2005.
-Crediting for an initial 7 year period has been chosen, with an option for renewal twice.
+A renewable crediting period of 7 years has been selected.